raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 In this guide we will walk through the steps necessary in order to participate in a Raiden Token Network.
 We will provide some different scenarios such as joining an already existing token network, registering a new token network, together with opening, closing and settling channels.

-Before you get started with below guides, please see :doc:`Overview and Guide <./Overview-And-Guide.rst>`, to make sure that you are connected to Raiden.
+Before you get started with below guides, please see :doc:`Overview and Guide <Overview-And-Guide>`, to make sure that you are connected to Raiden.

-Furthermore, to see all available endpoints, please see :doc:`REST API Endpoints <./Rest-Api.rst>`.
+Furthermore, to see all available endpoints, please see :doc:`REST API Endpoints <Rest-Api>`.

 Scenarios